 To get there, drive through highway 560 west from Princeville Resort rentals.
-Then when you reach the Ha’ena small community look for a mile marker 9.
+Then when you reach the Ha’ena small community look for mile marker 9.

 There are bathrooms, showers, and picnic areas on the beach.
 As a bonus, Ha’ena Beach Park with its views of Mount Makana makes for a wonderful spot to take some beautiful tropical-themed photos.

 Ke’e Beach is situated at Highway 560’s end and is popular for its NaPali Coast view.